How One Company Is Rebooting the Hearing Aid Purchase Experience

 - Then—before you buy the hearing aids—you take them home for an extended trial.

 A Unitron animation takes prospective hearing aid patients on a step-by-step walk through the FLEX trial process.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 FLEX trials provide a better chance to get comfortable with hearing aid amplification